sarantium/fictionideas/docs/platform.md

 2. Business teams automate workflows
 3. Leaders unify AI strategy, standards and voice
 4. Clients adopt third-party AI products
-5. Staff upskill AI knowledge and skills
+5. Staff upskill AI fluency

 Ultimately, platform teams shape organisational culture, ensuring that responsibility and enthusiasm for AI are shared by everyone, not just a small group of evangelists.